-For us, implementing agile working or (activity based working, as it’s known in some parts of the world) is about working with people and organisations to explore how exciting new choices about when, where and how people work can bring value in the context of business priorities.
+For us, to define agile working (or activity based working, as it’s known in some parts of the world) is about working with people and organisations to explore how exciting new choices about when, where and how people work.
+These workplace changes can bring major value and transformation in the context of business priorities.

 Establishing the ‘why’ is the first base for us.
 We run a detailed study that touches everyone to develop the ‘Case for Change’.
 The ‘what’, ‘why’, ‘how’ and ‘when’, which brings together all the pro’s and con’s and rationale for transition to agile working backed by solid data.
 Studies include vision workshops, workplace utilisation studies, structured interviews, on-line surveys, infrastructure reviews.

-Getting the right workplace is important, but getting real and sustainable behavioural change is more important.
+Getting the right workplace is important, but getting real and sustainable behavioural transition is more important.

-So, the next stage for us is about designing and delivering behavioural change programmes that are sympathetic to our client’s culture.
+So, the next stage for us is about designing and delivering behaviour change programmes that are sympathetic to our client’s culture.

 Through the programmes we work with leader and their teams to support them in ‘debunking’ the subject, supporting them in understanding the opportunities and getting them comfortable with the transition to the agile workplace and agile working.